11329ICERobotics/11329-2022-repo/README.md

     - Detects and alerts when I2C device disconnect.

 ## Version 2.62 (built on 17.01.07)
-  * Added null pointer check before calling modeToByte() in finishModeSwitchIfNecessary method for ModernRoboticsUsbDcMotorController class.
+  * Added null pointer check before calling modeToByte() in finishModeSwitchIfNecessary method for ModernRoboticsUsbDcMotorExController class.
   * Changes to enhance Modern Robotics USB protocol robustness.

 ## Version 2.61 (released on 16.12.19)